sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

 - This is same as [this](https://en.wikipedia.org/wiki/Universal_set#Regularity_and_pairing)
 ## 8.4*
 - TODO Banach-Tarski Theorem
+- > In particular, every axiom system is incomplete: it cannot prove all the truths of mathematics.
+  This means at least 'an ax-iom system like ZFC is consistent' can't be proven (This implies its negative is also unable to prove because then we can prove the original statement implicitly.)
+  > In fact, while there is broad agreement that the ZFC axioms are capable of proving all of *standard* mathematics
 ## chapter 8 problems
 - Problem 8.14,15,25 see above
 - Problem 8.13